spyglass-search/spyglass/README.md

 Brave Search Team.
 There are currently a simple set of rules that will point Spyglass at a website and crawl only what you want.
 When available, crawling is bootstrapped w/ data from the Internet Archive to not overwhelm smaller websites.

+**For community lenses, we precrawl & preprocess these lenses so that you can get started searching through those topics immediately.**

 Not all websites & not all data can be crawled by Spyglass.
 If you have something that you'd like to index and would like some help, feel free to ping me on